 It sounds to me like the Court left intact the court of appeals’s favorable ruling for Ms. Boyd and refused to reach the petitioners’ arguments that would have exploited that intervening death to win on the merits.

-There’s no doubt that “the plaintiff died while the case was pending” makes great news copy — and the film footage in the story makes an emotional point — but the details of this case are not the best example of the Court moving too slowly.
+There’s no doubt that “the plaintiff died while the case was pending” makes great news copy — and the film footage in the story makes an emotional point — but the details of this case are, even with the time the case spent on the “submarine docket,” may still not be the best example of the Court moving too slowly.